MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_goto.md

 ---
 author: karuanag
-ms.author: karuanag
+ms.author: pkrebs
-title:  Customize the Training Experience ms.date: 02/10/2019
+title:  Go to the Custom Learning for Office 365 site ms.date: 02/15/2019
-description: Learn about the variety of customizations available with Custom Learning for Office 365
+description: Go to the Custom Learning Site
 ---

 # Go to the Custom Learning for Office 365 site